vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 To substantiate his view, however, Rao wrote:

-One account gives an explanation regarding the etymology of this name; it states that because Śiva was seated **facing **south when he taught the r̥ishis y¯oga  and j˜

-nāna  he came to be known as Dakshiṇām¯urti.
+One account gives an explanation regarding the etymology of this name; it states that because Śiva was seated **facing **south when he taught the r̥ishis y¯oga  and jñāna  he came to be known as Dakshiṇām¯urti.
 This aspect of Śiva is always invoked by students of science and artṣ 42

 40 ṭM.P.
 Mahadevan \(1980\), The Hymns of Śa ˙